telent/schlock/README.md

   customer-chosen PINS.
-My takeaway from reading that is that you should generate a PIN randomly instead of choosing a "memorable" one, and you should reject the PIN and generate another if it is listed in their suggested blocklist (Appx B).
+My takeaway from reading that is that you should generate a PIN randomly instead of choosing a "memorable" one, and you should reject the PIN and generate another if it appears in their suggested blocklist (Appx B).

 * Even an arbitrary four or six digit numeric PIN is always going to be more guessable than a long alphanumeric password.
 Schlock tries